 If you’re not reaching your sales goals, there’s a good chance your target market isn’t big enough.

-This also acts as a bit of a test to see if you’re properly defining your target market or choosing an appropriate one.
+Checking how many people are in your target market also acts as a test to see if you’re properly defining your target market or choosing an appropriate one.

-I’m not a big numbers gal, and I know a lot of my readers aren’t either.
-But the calculations explained in this article are the best way to explain why you can’t go after some obscure audience or a target market you’ve made up (e.g. “people who love quirky items” that is NOT a target market).
+The calculations in this article are the best way to explain why you can’t go after some obscure audience or a target market you’ve made up (e.g. “people who love quirky items”.
+That is NOT a target market).

 How big does a target market have to be?